laurent22/joplin/packages/server/src/views/index/help.md

 ### How can I change my details?

-Most of your details can be found in your Profile page.
+Most of your details can be found in your [Profile](/users/me) page.
 To open it, click on the Profile button - this is the button in the top right corner, with your name or email on it.

 ### How can I get more space?

 If you are on a Basic account, you may upgrade to a Pro account to get more space.
-Click on the [Profile button](#how-can-i-change-my-details), then scroll down and select "Upgrade to Pro".
+Open your [profile](/users/me), then scroll down and select "Upgrade to Pro".

 If you are already on a Pro account, and you need more space for specific reasons, please contact us as we may increase the cap in some cases.

 ### How can I switch to a different billing cycle or plan?

-To switch between yearly and monthly payments, or to change from a Basic to Pro plan or vice versa, please click on the [Profile button](#how-can-i-change-my-details), then scroll down and click on "Manage subscription".
+To switch between yearly and monthly payments, or to change from a Basic to Pro plan or vice versa, please open your [profile](/users/me), then scroll down and click on "[Manage subscription](/stripe/portal)".
 From the Subscription page, click on Update Plan to choose your new billing cycle or to change your plan.

 Note that if you downgrade from Pro to Basic, new limitations will apply so for example you may have to delete some notes so that your account is below the required limit.